 Hi everyone and welcome to Day 9 where we continue to consider our readers.
+Today we will look at how to engage an audience.

 Blogging can feel like a very one-sided conversation sometimes.
 You’re sitting there, typing away, and sharing content with your readers.
 But you don’t hear anything back.
 They read and respond with silence.
 The good news is that it doesn’t have to be that way.
 But how do we attract loyal readers?

 Blogs were designed to facilitate engagement and communications.
 There’s a reason you can leave comments.
 All it takes, is a little encouragement to get your readers to do that on your own blog.
 Combine that with a little social media interaction and there’s no reason you can’t turn this into a fully engaged conversation that will help you grow a loyal base of fans.
+But first you need to know how to engage an audience.

 Obviously for you to get an engaged audience you need great content.
 Your posts need to be as good as you can make them.
 Don't think that once you have published a post it is complete.
 Your blog post is never finished and if you can add to the value your readers are getting from a post, then do it.